 The agency found the Columbia-based company, failed to train workers in CPR or emergency first aid, as required or provide a written training certification record.

 “When a job site has limited access to medical facilities, employers must train workers in emergency first aid and make provisions for prompt emergency treatment if it’s needed,” said Aaron Priddy, OSHA’s area director in Fairview Heights.
-“Loggers deal with massive weights and the momentum of falling, rolling, and sliding trees and logs exposing them to dangerous hazards on a daily basis.
 Employers need to plan for all scenarios.”

 OSHA has proposed penalties of $2,400.